jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=credential)`

 ## syntax of the operation to get the `elytron-oidc-client` `secure-server` `disable-trust-manager`
-whether or not to make use of a trust manager when communicating with the `openid` provider over `https`. this is optional. this should be set to true only during development and never in production as it disables verification of `ssl` certificates. get the `elytron-oidc-client` `secure-server` `disable-trust-manager` attribute.
+whether or not to make use of a trust manager when communicating with the `openid` provider over `https`. this is optional. this should be set to 'true' only during development and never in production as it disables verification of `ssl` certificates. get the `elytron-oidc-client` `secure-server` `disable-trust-manager` attribute.
 `/subsystem=elytron-oidc-client/secure-server=<secure-server name>:read-attribute(name=disable-trust-manager)`